How to Build a Sales Funnel: Stages, Examples, Template

 Put in simple terms, the general consensus is:

-• At the awareness stage: You need to solidify the problem your prospects have and position your product as a potential solution.
+• At the awareness stage: Solidify the problem your prospects have and position your product as a potential solution.

-• At the consideration stage: You need to share value and outline the benefits of your product and how it will solve the problem a prospect has.
+• At the interest stage: Share value and outline the benefits of your product and how it will solve the problem at hand.

-• At the evaluation stage: You need to position your brand as the best option for the prospect.
+• At the consideration stage: Position your brand as the best option for the prospect.

-• At the decision stage: You need to provide a smooth onboarding process for prospects.
+• At the action stage: Provide a smooth onboarding process for new customers.

 Content is your secret sauce here.
 Content will tap into these needs and provide prospects with the information they need to move seamlessly into the next stage.